-Computer Science Week runs from 6 - 12 of December.
-It's purpose is to get everyone involved in Computer Science for at least one hour during the week.
+Computer Science Week is held in early December.
+Its purpose is to get everyone involved in Computer Science for at least one hour during the week.

 It's easier than you may think.

 There are many activities to choose from on the website.